Coiot/cbr-main/src/albums/s2/episode29.md

 - scene_number: 91
   scene_title: "Scare tactics"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode29-scene91.jpg
   narration: "<p>Lawtiliwadlin plants his mighty spear in the ground in front of the High Priestess.
-"I'm tired of this endless back and forth, so I've come to negotiate.
+“I'm tired of this endless back and forth, so I've come to negotiate.
 How about you just give me your empire, and nobody gets hurt.
-How does that sound?"
+How does that sound?”
 Thanadelthur looks down at the ground, trembling in the presence of the man before her.
-"Actually… all of it is a little much.
-Would you maybe be satisfied with half of it?"
-The Chukchi warlord grunts in displeasure, but ultimately gives in: "I don’t have time for this.
+“Actually… all of it is a little much.
+Would you maybe be satisfied with half of it?”
+The Chukchi warlord grunts in displeasure, but ultimately gives in: “I don’t have time for this.
 Fine, half it is.
 But heed my words: War will certainly come to your lands again.
 Your people will never be able to sleep soundly again, knowing that the Dene empire has gone from a powerful bear to a helpless fawn, a prey item to the nations of the world.
-Go then, back to your people, prepare yourselves for the inevitable."
+Go then, back to your people, prepare yourselves for the inevitable.”
 The Dene councilors shiver at the words of the mighty Chukchi.
 Thanadelthur starts tearing up.
 She knows he speaks the truth.
 The Dene people’s best days are in the past.</p>"
 - scene_number: 92
   scene_title: "How the mighty have fallen"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode29-scene92.jpg